Nafeij/nafeij.github.io/content/About.md

 What started in 2013 as a budding interest in designing [Reddit CSS themes](https://old.reddit.com/r/bannersaga/) and hacking Unity games became a passion for software engineering.
 For now, I'm a student at the [National University of Singapore](https://www.nus.edu.sg/).

+&nbsp;

-Here's some of the stuff I've learned:
+Here's some of the stuff that I've learned: